COVID-19 Resource Page

 From April through June, HAH, in partnership with WA State Dept. of Agriculture, expended $120,000 in funding to help hunger relief organizations to quickly expand capacity to safely handle and distribute perishable foods using our refrigerated capacity grant program model

 Starting July 1, we have expanded the refrigerated capacity rebate program with an additional $110,000 in funding.
-To learn more and apply for funding, please visit our capacity rebate page
+To learn more and apply for funding, please visit our capacity rebate page.
+To date, we’ve received requests for $58,000 of rebates – most from small local food pantries and feeding organizations in rural areas around Washington state.

 HAH developed a new survey tool to help WA State Department of Agriculture to determine overall hunger relief system refrigerated storage capacity.
 Data from this survey helped to secure more than $3 million in special COVID-19 relief funding to help make urgent improvements statewide.

 Our new partnership with PCC Community Markets and Neighborhood Farmers Markets is connecting local farmers with local food banks.
-To date, more than $80,000 in new partner contract have been executed to link farmers with local food bank and meal programs.
+To date, more than $100,000 in new partner contracts have been executed to link farmers with local food bank and meal programs.

 HAH delivered 25,000 surgical masks (non-KN95) for volunteer and staff use at food banks across Washington.